-Split ends and hair seem to be one of those unlucky pairs everyone would like to finally break up for good!
-But if you happen to want to grow your hair long, you will encounter the following dilemma: How to stop split ends without losing all your length?
-What is the best treatment for hair breakage and split ends?
-Luckily there is a “long hair hack” for this specific problem and today I want to tell you exactly how to do it.
+Split ends and hair seem to be one of those unlucky couples everyone would like to finally break up for good!
+But getting rid of split ends is not that easy.
+Plus, if you want to grow your hair long, you will encounter a certain dilemma.
+How to stop split ends without losing all your length?

 Disclosure: Some of the links below are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.

 To understand how to get rid of split ends, let’s first look at some of the reasons for our hair breaking and splitting.

 The longer your hair, the older and vulnerable your tips are.
 Just think: hair grows on average 1-2 centimeters (0.4 to 0.8 inches) per month.
 That means if your hair is at waist length, your tips are several years old!

 Throughout those years, our hair has to endure a huge amount of physical strain.
 We wash it, brush it, style it, and rub it on our clothes, seats, and beds.